 In 2nd grade students continue to explore the world around them but they do so in a more rigorous way as they make more detailed observations and use and collect data to support their observations.
-Second graders use hands-on experimentation to develop questions, hypothesis and make observations and conclusions.
+Second graders use hands-on experimentation to develop questions, hypothesize, and make observations and conclusions.
 As in other grades, the specific topics studied in science vary according to state.
 However, common topics studied in 2nd grade include: earth and space; the human body; plants; the cycle of life; animals; and electricity and magnetism.
 Consult your child’s teacher or research your state’s science standards for more details.

 In order to build science skills, your 2nd grader: